The Call for Abstracts for Crossroads 2020 is now open!

-- Abstracts can be submitted by students at any level of study, including graduate, professional, post-doctoral, and undergraduate.
+- Abstracts can be submitted by students at any level of study, including undergraduate, graduate, professional, and post-doctoral.

-- Abstracts can be submitted on any topic related to health and wellness, including any topic addressing one of the Social Determinants of Health.
+- Abstracts can be submitted on any topic related to health and wellness

 - Abstracts can be submitted outlining any of the following project types: